-2. Role of PDs in the Primary Market
+2. Primary Market Activities

-Concomitant with the objectives of PD system, the PDs are expected to support the primary issues of dated securities of Central Government and State Government, T-Bills and CMBs through underwriting/bidding commitments and success ratios.
-The related guidelines are as under:
+PDs are expected to support the primary issues of dated securities of Central Government and State Government, T-Bills and CMBs through underwriting/bidding commitments.
+The related quidelines are as under:

 2.1 Underwriting of Dated G-Sec